 Match Your PI Limit to Your Clinical Risk Profile

-Consider the complexity and risk level of your client work.
-If you work with high-risk populations - such as forensic clients, children in custody disputes, or individuals with severe mental illness - your professional indemnity limit should reflect the potential severity of claims.
-Under-insuring is a false economy when a single clinical negligence claim can exceed your annual revenue.
+Assess the complexity and severity of your client work.
+Practitioners working with high-risk populations - forensic clients, children in custody disputes, or individuals with severe mental illness - should ensure their PI limit reflects potential claim sizes.
+Under-insuring is a false economy when a single negligence claim can exceed a year's revenue.

 2